 Maître Prunille based in France, supplies dried fruit and nut products to a number of major UK retailers, including Marks and Spencer (M&S).

-They have 3 manufacturing sites employing 542 employees producing 50,000 tonnes of processed fruit a year.
+They have three manufacturing sites employing 542 employees producing 50,000 tonnes of processed fruit a year.

-In 2009, Maître Prunille’s UK agents Univeg UK highlighted the need for Maître Prunille to comply with retailer’s codes of practice relating to ensuring products are packaged and labelled correctly.
+In 2009, Maître Prunille’s UK agents Univeg UK highlighted the need for the company to comply with retailers' codes of practice relating to ensuring products are packaged and labelled correctly.

 The need for label and date code verification was of high importance because some of Maître Prunille’s products contain allergens, for example, nuts.